 In fact, a survey done of 79 women between the ages of 18 and 71 showed that two-thirds of them felt anxious or uncomfortable when going to a gynecological exam.
 In a world in which (up until recently) insurance providers covered Viagra more often than birth control, this shame is understandable.

-However, in order to embrace our true womanhood and take responsibility for our health, we must move beyond the shame stigma surrounding our vaginas and reproductive organs and be as open and informed as possible.
+However, in order to take responsibility for our health, we must move beyond the shame stigma and surrounding our vaginas and reproductive organs and be as open and informed as possible.

 To help you do that, we wanted to share with you what to expect at a typical visit to the gyno.
 That way, you can be as informed and empowered as possible about your reproductive health (as you should be!).